 What Topics Can Microlearning Cover?

 While technically microlearning can cover a broad range of topics (look at all the how-to videos on YouTube), for training purposes, there are several important topics that can be delivered in a micro video format.

-Check out this preview of one of our ethics training videos:
+Here’s a preview of one of our many IT training videos:

 It’s vital to know what hazards exist in your workspace and how important it is to use good safety practices.
 Accidents and injuries can happen anywhere, so making sure everyone is aware and following best practices will help to keep them safe.

 Micro videos can break down each part of safety training into manageable chunks, so the learner isn’t overwhelmed with information.
 Here’s a preview of one of our many workplace safety training videos:

 Microlearning is beneficial for all positions in the workplace, especially management.
 It is important for leadership to make sure they have training content covering how to motivate employees and enhance communication skills among teams.